-EdDSA signatures are generated and verified according to [CFRG-EdDSA].
+EdDSA signatures in both the protocol and in certificates that conform to [PKIX-EdDSA] are generated and verified according to [CFRG-EdDSA].
 The digitally-signed element is encoded as an opaque vector<0..2^16-1>, the contents of which is the octet string output of the EdDSA signing algorithm.